GodSpeeD-17/STM32F103C8T6_BareMetal/BareMetal/Driver/DRIVER_STACK_TOP_DOWN_AUDIT.md

 The root function must not call public grouped setters when that would split one root request into partially committed sub-transactions.
-It reuses their private staging logic instead.
-A separate commit helper is admitted only for a real named hardware sequence, such as a buffered update-event commit; it must not become a differently named copy of the public root function.
+It reuses their private staging logic instead, then directly performs every required register write.
+A private configuration commit helper must not hide the public API's MMIO sequence or maximum authority.

 ### Public API Admission Test